AndresSaldanaRdz/Sautek-Natural-Language-Processing-/README.md

 1. You can use the .CSV attached as en example of how the job requirements should be listed
 2. You can use any resume, as long as its in PDF format

-The actual EXE is called SNLP.EXE, the code is called SNLP.py
+The actual EXE is too large to upload, but you can run the .py file in any computer with python installed